ioccc-src/winner/1985/README.md

 # [1985](/years.html#1985) marked the second year of the International Obfuscated C Code Contest.

-Look at the `README.md` file for the given winner for information on how to compile the entry and how to run the winning program.
+Look at the `README.md` file for the given winning entry for information on how to compile it and how to run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

 Hints against machine dependent code were added to the [rules](rules.txt) to avoid another 1984 style winner ([1984/mullender](../1984/mullender)).